ILoveStudy/richardresume.io/english.resume.md

 #### Performance:

-A project needs to be completed every month, and the tasks can be completed in advance every month, with fewer bugs.
+A project needs to be completed every month, and the tasks can be basically completed in advance every month, with fewer bugs.
 Maintaining the stable performance of the old system: A

 #### Work content:

 1. Monthly technology sharing
 2. Project technology selection
 3. Technical architecture design
-4. Project technical bottom-level realization
+4. Bottom realization of project technology
 5. Tie subordinates fulfill project requirements
 6. Project integration and release
 7. Report to CTO and assign subordinate work.
 Project management